kdheepak/blog/content/37-advent-of-code-2020.md

 end
 ```

-My learning from this day was that you can refactor the following code:
+My learning from this day was that in Julia you can refactor the following code:

 ```julia
 for ticket in valid_tickets